ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to signal the relative priority of data transmission: the Priority Message Property {{msg-priority}}, and the Connection Priority Connection Property
 {{conn-priority}}.
-These properties are designed to allow the expression and implementation a wide variety of approaches to transmission priority in the transport and application layer, including those which do not appear on the wire (affecting only sender-side transmission scheduling) as well as those that do (e.g. {{?I-D.ietf-httpbis-priority}}.
+These properties are designed to allow the expression and implementation of a wide variety of approaches to transmission priority in the transport and application layer, including those which do not appear on the wire (affecting only sender-side transmission scheduling) as well as those that do (e.g. {{?I-D.ietf-httpbis-priority}}.